 NCT05630066 2022-501844-14-00 BP41315

-Alogabat (Study Drug) is being developed as a possible treatment for Angelman syndrome (AS).
-The loss of a certain brain enzyme (UBE3A) is responsible for AS.
-In the most common and most severe form of AS, known as “deletion AS”, additional genes are partially lost, including those coding for proteins that are necessary to build the GABAA α5 receptor.
-This receptor plays a major role in our body e.g., in brain development, learning, sleep, and seizure control, among others.
+The main cause of AS is a problem with a gene called UBE3A, but sometimes there can be issues with other genes too, including those coding proteins that are necessary to build the GABAA α5 receptor.
+This receptor plays a major role in the body e.g., in brain development, learning, sleep, and seizure control, among others.
+Such forms of AS are known as “deletion AS”.

 Alogabat is designed to help the remaining receptors to perform their function and thus could potentially make up for their reduced number.
 This may improve various symptoms of AS.